 Knoydart.
 Often described as the last wilderness in Scotland, the untamed Knoydart peninsula of high mountains and twisting sea lochs, isolated from the rest of the Western Highlands by the ‘rough bounds’, is a notorious strip of mountainous terrain.

-Loch An Eilein, deep in the forest of Rothiemurchus, has been voted Britain’s Best Picnic Spot.
-Sheltered by ancient Caledonian pines and with lovely views of a 13th century island castle, the low level route around the loch is perfect for families, even if they're pushing off-road buggies.
+Loch an Eilein, deep in the forest of Rothiemurchus is sheltered by ancient Caledonian pines and has lovely views of a 13th century island castle, winning the UK’s best picnic spot back in 2010.
+The low level route around the loch is perfect for families, even if they're pushing off-road buggies.

 En route, look out for forest wildlife, including red squirrels and Scottish crossbills, before finishing up with an ice cream at the shop.